ilyasergey/YSC2229/source/week-01b_correctness.rst

   # find_min_spec find_min [31; 42; 239; 5; 100];;
   - : bool = true

-Those test cases are indeed only meaningful if we trust that our specification ``find_min_spec`` indeed correctly describes the expected behaviour of its argument ``find_min_fin``.
-In other words, to recall, the tests are only as good as the specification they check: if the specification cpatures a wrong property or ignores some essential relations between an input and a result of an algorithm, then such tests can make more harm than good.
+Those test cases are only meaningful if we trust that our specification ``find_min_spec`` indeed correctly describes the expected behaviour of its argument ``find_min_fin``.
+In other words, to recall, the tests are only as good as the specification they check: if the specification captures a wrong property or ignores some essential relations between an input and a result of an algorithm, then such tests can make more harm than good, giving a false sense of an implementation not having any issues.

 What we really want to ensure is that the recursive ``walk`` function processes the lists correctly, iteratively computing the minimum